Summary

 What about try/except?

-keyword can also be used in a try/except/else/finally
+The else keyword can also be used in a try/except/else/finally block.

 From Python’s documentation: